cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 The execution of `ExtendedJob` can be limited to pods with certain labels.

 A separate native k8s job will be started for every pod that changed.
-The job has a label `affected-pod: pod1` to identify which pod it is running for.
+The job has a label `triggering-pod: uid` to identify which pod it is running for.

 `ExtendedJob` does not trigger for pods from jobs.
-If a pod has a label `job-name` it won't trigger more jobs.
+This is done by checking if a pod has a label `job-name`.
+The `job-name` label is [assigned by Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) to job pods.

 #### State